Adrian Aycan Corum

 - Corum, Adrian Aycan; Levit, Doron.
 "Corporate Control Activism"Journal of Financial Economics.
 133.1 (2019): 1-17

 - Corum, Adrian Aycan.
-"Governance through Regulation or Market Forces?
-Fighting Short-Termism under Moral Hazard and Adverse Selection" (in preparation).
+"Governance through Regulation, Liquidity, and Destruction: Fighting Short-Termism under Moral Hazard and Adverse Selection" (in preparation).

 - Corum, Adrian Aycan.
 "Activist Settlements" (in preparation).

 - Corum, Adrian Aycan; Malenko, Andrey; Malenko, Nadya.
 "Corporate Governance in the Presence of Active and Passive Delegated Investment" (in preparation).

 - NBAB 5650 - Corporate Governance

 - NBA 6730 - Derivatives Securities Part I

 - NBA 6740 - Derivatives Securities Part II